 Your agent will then negotiate with the sellers' agent on your behalf on the basic terms of the deal.
 These terms include the price offered, whether closing is contingent on you obtaining a mortgage, and any personal property to be included, or fixtures to be excluded, from the purchase.
 Your agent can help you to fill out a one-page offer form provided by the sellers' agent, which varies from firm to firm.
 Unlike in other states, the offer form is not a legal document and does not obligate you to go through with the purchase.

 It is customary in New York for the sellers' attorney to prepare the first draft of the contract of sale.
 Most sellers' attorneys start with a standardized form and then add a rider with additional terms to be negotiated with the buyers.
-Your attorney likely will also add an additional rider to the contract with terms to be negotiated with the sellers.
+Your attorney likely will also add a rider to the contract with terms to be negotiated with the sellers.

-Once the attorneys have finalized the contract, you and the sellers will sign it, and you will send the sellers' attorney a downpayment, which (similar to what's called "earnest money" in other states) you may lose if you walk away from the deal without a reason contemplated by the contract.
+Once the attorneys have finalized the contract, you and the sellers will sign it, and you will send the sellers' attorney a downpayment, which (similar to what's called "earnest money" in other states) you can lose if you walk away from the deal without a reason contemplated by the contract.
 Typically, in New York State, the downpayment is for 10% of the purchase price, and the sellers' attorney will deposit this amount into an escrow account.

 After the contract is signed, your attorney will need to do several things to prepare for a closing.
 First, the attorney will order a title report to see if there are any issues that sellers must resolve before a closing.
-These may include liens or violations against the property.
+These might include liens or violations against the property.

 Second, your attorney will work with you to provide information and documents requested by lenders in connection with your mortgage applications.
 Third, your attorney will calculate the amounts that you will owe at closing to the sellers, the sellers' lender, and the title company, among others.